 To assist the student in developing better problem-solving skills and coping mechanisms, counseling may be required.
-This sanction typically addresses issues involving anger management, relationships, or alcohol and other drugs.
-A student whose level of intoxication is such that it is potentially life threatening, requires medical attention, involves injury, or results in property damage may be required to have an assessment and be required to follow the recommendations of the assessments.
-Failure to attend mandatory counseling sessions or to participate in good faith in counseling sessions, may result in imposition of additional sanctions.
+This sanction typically addresses issues involving anger management, domestic violence, relationships, or alcohol and other drugs.
+A student whose level of intoxication is such that it is potentially life threatening, requires medical attention, involves injury, or results in property damage may be required to pay for private, off campus assessment and be required to follow the recommendations of the assessments.
+Failure to attend mandatory counseling sessions, or to participate in good faith in counseling sessions, may result in imposition of additional sanctions.

 Residence Hall Probation

 Residence Hall Probation is a warning that further violations of the Student Conduct Code may result in suspension or expulsion of housing privileges, loss of residence hall choice, loss of housing lottery privileges, or loss of off-campus privileges.
 A student may be reassigned to another room or residence hall while on residence hall probation.
 The student may also be placed on weekend residence hall suspension.
 (The student is not allowed on campus or allowed to participate in College events from 5 p.m. on Friday until 5 p.m. on Sunday.)

 This sanction involves separation of the student from the residence halls for a definite period of time.
 The student may reapply for housing after the stated period of suspension.
 Specific restrictions on access to residence halls during the period of suspension may also be involved.
 Conditions for readmission may be specific.
 Any consideration of monetary refund is subject to the College’s Title IV refund policy.

 Permanent separation of the student from the residence halls results from Residence Hall Expulsion.
 Specific restrictions on access to residence halls may be involved.
 Any consideration of monetary refund is subject to the College’s Title IV refund policy.